manycore-com/forwarder/README.md

 # Webhook Forwarder

-## Background
+## Introduction

-The purpose of this code is to forward ESP (Email Service Provider) webhooks.
+The project goal is to forward webhooks from one endpoint to n others.
+We use it for our Inboxbooster project which is based on processing of ESP (Email Service Provider) webhooks.
-ESPs usually only allows one forward.

-To add support for a new ESP, please look at the esp package.
+Famously Sendgrid allows only one forward so it is our way to fix it.

-It's built for the GCP ecosystem.
+It's built for the GCP ecosystem using cloud functions.

 It's licensed under the MIT license. tl;dr: You can use it in your closed source project if you want.
-You don't have to publish any modifications, but we appreciate bug reports.
+We appreciate bug reports and contributions.

+## How to?

+- To add support for a new webhook receiver, please look at the esp package and add it there.

 #### Please note
 * Environment variables are specified per cloud function.
 Some environment variables